 This section measures the favorability percentage by considering the aggregate count of favorable/very favorable votes provided by survey participants.
 The count is then divided by the total number of votes received.
 For example, if we received a combined total of 5 Strongly Agree/Agree votes out of 11 total votes, our system would perform the calculation 5 divided by 11, then multiply the result by 100 to yield the favorability percentage.

 The bar graph splits up the favorability sentiment in a visual, color-coded display.
 The following colors represent what particular votes were cast:

-- Dark Blue represents — Strongly Agree votes
+- Dark Blue represents — Strongly Agree

 - Lighter Blue — Agree